intel/libipt/doc/howto_libipt.md

 stream in forward or backward direction, the query decoders offer the following two synchronization functions respectively:

     pt_qry_sync_forward()
     pt_qry_sync_backward()

+To manually synchronize the decoder at a synchronization point (i.e. PSB packet) in the Intel PT packet stream, use the following function:

+    pt_qry_sync_set()

 After successfully synchronizing, the query decoder will start reading the PSB+